txthinking/brook-manager/README.md

 brook-manager --listen 127.0.0.1:8080 --ui default --mysqladdress 127.0.0.1:3306 --mysqlusername root --mysqlpassword 111111 --mysqldbname brook
 ```

-The command above created a http server `http://127.0.0.1:8080`.
+The command above created a http server `http://127.0.0.1:8080`

 You also need a web server for it, such as [nico](https://github.com/txthinking/nico).

-Daemon.
-You may like [joker](https://github.com/txthinking/joker)
+Run as daemon, you may like [joker](https://github.com/txthinking/joker)

 #### You Got